iromaner3/IBM_Data_Science_Capstone/README.md

 # IBM Data Science Capstone

 Welcome!
-This respository holds all of the jupyter notebook used to complete the **Applied Data Capstone** course as part of the **IBM Data Science Professional Certificate**
+This repository holds all of the Jupyter notebooks used to complete the **Applied Data Capstone** course as part of the **IBM Data Science Professional Certificate**

+The capstone course will summarize and test the knowledge learned for all of the courses of this certification and will mimic a typical data scientist role from data collection to presentation of findings

+*Project Scenario:*